odkr/cgi-runas/README.md

 ## Documentation

 See the [source code](su-php.c) and the [configuration file](config.h) for more details.
-It's short and simple, I promise.
+It's short and straightforward, I promise.

 ## Contact